-Each student will deliver an oral presentation (approximately 5 minutes) on Day 10 of the May Term course.
-The presentation must address a present-day issue of the student's choice, and make an argument regarding that issue.
+Each student will deliver an oral presentation on Day 10 of the May Term course.
+The presentation must address a present-day issue and make an argument regarding that issue.
 In order to support your case, you must:

-- Place that issue within the historical context and perspective of this class, U.S. History since 1877.
-Your presentation may not simply cover the issue as it exists in the present. - Use primary and secondary sources to support your claims - Address the issue, historically and presently, from at least two different perspectives.
+- Place that issue within a long historical perspective rather than just in the immediate present. - Use primary and secondary sources to support your claims - Address the issue, historically and presently, from at least two different perspectives.
 These perspectives may differ in any way you choose nationality, ethnicity, gender, religion, party affiliation, etc. but they must have clear differences.